thayton/thayton.github.io/_drafts/puppeteer.md

 main();
 ```

-Here we use `page.select` to select the State and Freelance status values, `page.click` to click the Find Members
+Here we use `page.select` to select the State and Freelance status options.  `page.click` clicks the Find Members
-button.
+search button.
 After we submit the search by clicking the Find Member search button we wait until the results table appears
 using `waitForSelector`.

-Now run the script in the debugger, so you can step through the code a line at a time and watch as the State and
+Now run `node inspect rid_scraper.js` so that you can step through the code a line at a time and see the State and
-Freelance status fields get updated as the code runs.
-If you'd like to examine the values of the variables as you're
+Freelance Status fields get updated in the browser being controlled by the script.
+You can examine the values of the
-stepping through the code use the `repl` command:
+variables as you're stepping through the code use the `repl` command:

 ```bash
 debug> repl